Shop since 1973 100% recycled and restoredSame day shipping

 Female rights

 More recently, the stone took on an extra important meaning for a generation of women.
 You may be familiar with the 'Suffragettes', a group of women who fought for women's suffrage in the early twentieth century.
 The colors green, violet and white symbolized the slogan 'Give (green) Women (white) Vote (violet)'.
-In this period, many jewelery was therefore made with a combination of peridot (green), pearls (white) and amethysts (violet), as a symbol of the struggle for equal rights for women and men.
+In this period, many jewellery was therefore made with a combination of peridot (green), pearls (white) and amethysts (violet), as a symbol of the struggle for equal rights for women and men.